Uncertainty Quantification for Bayesian Optimization

 The $\epsilon$-covering number of the metric space $(\Gamma,\mathfrak{d}_g)$, denoted as $N(\epsilon,\Gamma,\mathfrak{d}_g)$, is the minimum integer $N$ so that there exist $N$ distinct balls in $(\Gamma,\mathfrak{d}_g)$ with radius $\epsilon$, and the union of these balls covers $\Gamma$.
 Let $D$ be the diameter of $\Gamma$ with respect to the metric $\mathfrak{d}_g$.
 The supremum of a Gaussian process is closely tied to a quantity called the \textit{entropy integral}, defined as

 For detailed discussion of entropy integral, we refer to \cite{adler2009random}.

-Lemma \ref{thm133} provides an upper bound on the expectation of the maximum value of a Gaussian process, which is Theorem 1.3.3 of \cite{adler2009random}. \begin{lemma} Let $G(x)$ be a separable zero-mean Gaussian process with $x$ lying in a $\mathfrak{d}_g$-compact set $\Gamma$, where $\mathfrak{d}_g$ is the metric.
+Lemma \ref{thm133} provides an upper bound on the expectation of the maximum value of a Gaussian process, which is Theorem 1.3.3 of \cite{adler2009random}.
+Note that the right-hand side of \eqref{thm133neq} is an upper bound of Talagrand's majorizing measure \citep{talagrand1996majorizing}.
+Talagrand's bound, albeit sharper, is not numerically tractable in the current context, because the covariance function of the GP regression posterior is highly nonstationary and complicated.
+Therefore, we apply Lemma \ref{thm133} in our proofs. \begin{lemma} Let $G(x)$ be a separable zero-mean Gaussian process with $x$ lying in a $\mathfrak{d}_g$-compact set $\Gamma$, where $\mathfrak{d}_g$ is the metric.
 Let $N$ be the $\epsilon$-covering number.
 Then there exists a universal constant $\eta$ such that

 \end{lemma} Lemma \ref{thm211}, which is Theorem 2.1.1 of \cite{adler2009random}, presents a concentration inequality. \begin{lemma} Let $G$ be a separable Gaussian process on a $\mathfrak{d}_g$-compact $\Gamma$ with mean zero, then for all $u>0$,